I can move things with my mind.

 Realization dawned on me.
 I was tied up.

 A blinding light came on out of nowhere and I squinted at the sudden brightness.
-When my eyes adjusted, I saw the boy standing over me, holding my backpack in one hand and smirking smugly at me.
+When my eyes adjusted, I saw the boy standing over me, holding my backpack in one hand and a midnight-black sword in the other.

 I tensed.
 “How do you know my name?”